Fractional factorial design: History

 Fractional factorial design was introduced by British statistician David John Finney in 1945, extending previous work by Ronald Fisher on the full factorial experiment at Rothamsted Experimental Station.
 Developed originally for agricultural applications, it has since been applied to other areas of engineering, science, and business.

 Basic working principle

 Similar to a full factorial experiment, a fractional factorial experiment investigates the effects of independent variables, known as factors, on a response variable.
 Each factor is investigated at different values, known as levels.
 The response variable is measured using a combination of factors at different levels, and each unique combination is known as a run.
 To reduce the number of runs in comparison to a full factorial, the experiments are designed to confound different effects and interactions, so that their impacts cannot be distinguished.
-Higher-order interactions between main effects are typically negligible, making this a reasonable method of studying main effects.
+If higher-order interactions between main effects are negligible, it can be considered a reasonable method to study the main effects.
 This is the sparsity of effects principle.
 Confounding is controlled by a systematic selection of runs from a full-factorial table.